U.S. markets regulator to vote on raising thresholds for shareholder proposals

-NEW YORK (Reuters) - The U.S. Securities and Exchange Commission is set to vote on Wednesday on making it tougher for shareholders to push companies on issues such as climate change, social justice and diversity.
+NEW YORK, Sept 23 (Reuters) - The U.S. Securities and Exchange Commission is set to vote on Wednesday on making it tougher for shareholders to push companies on issues such as climate change, social justice and diversity.

 The rule, first proposed last November, raises the bar on how long investors have to hold $2,000 worth of stock before they can submit a shareholder proposal to be included on the company’s annual ballot and how much support they must receive before resubmitting it.
 The guidelines on how much support proposals must receive to be resubmitted have not changed since 1954.